×

 Some features available in earlier releases have been deprecated or removed.

 Deprecated functionality is still included in RHACS and continues to be supported; however, it will be removed in a future release of this product and is not recommended for new deployments.
 For the most recent list of major functionality deprecated and removed, see the following table.
-Additional information about some removed or deprecated functionality is available after the table.
+Additional removed or deprecated functionality is available after the table.

 In the table, features are marked with the following statuses: